xversial/Foundation-Platform/setup/upgrade.md

 ## Upgrade

-When comes to upgrade Platform to a newer version, you have 2 options, a more manually way, where all the files and folder structure (if applicable) are manually updated or a more automated way, which is by using Git.
+When comes to upgrade Platform to a newer version, you have 2 options, a manual way, where all the files and folder structure (if applicable) are manually updated or a semi-automatic way, which is by using Git.

 This last method brings less work, but it may require a manual validation/patching on some files due to merge conflicts.